 Visiting with our certified therapy dogs provide patients and their families with relaxation and distraction from pain, discomfort and stress while improving mood and energy.
-Pet Therapy visits occur the third Thursday of each month.
+Pet Therapy visits occur every Wednesday from 10am-11am.

 A free hands-on group workshop dedicated to helping female cancer patients cope with and combat appearance-related side effects of chemotherapy and radiation.
 Patients learn skin care and make up applications and hair/wig techniques.
 A free gift of name brand cosmetics is given for use during and after the workshop.
-The meetings are held the fourth Monday of every other month from 2-4pm.
-This program is sponsored by the American Cancer Society.
+The meetings are held the second Monday of every other month from 10am-12pm.
+This program is sponsored by the Archbold Foundation.

 Gentle, reflective, restorative—come give yoga a try.
 This class is for all levels and is held each Tuesday in the lobby from 5-6pm.